Cadasta/cadasta-docs/en/08-XLSForms.md

 ##### Deleting Unnecessary Fields

 If there's a field that you don't want to include, simply delete its row from the survey tab of the questionnaire.
 To do this in Excel, right-click the row and then select Delete.

+_**Important note!** Remember that fields in gray cannot be deleted or modified; only delete rows that have completely white backgrounds._

 ##### Editing Drop-Down Fields